Understanding Stairs in a Plane: Exploring Various Staircase Configurations

 Learn More

-So, now we can see where we put our line of rupture.
-Replace this section cut that is shown here in our 3D view.
+So, now we can see where we put our rupture line.
+Replace this section cut shown here in our 3D view.
 We can see the stairs going up from the left and the stairs going down from the right and continue below.

-So, in this case, we represent this condition with a double line of rupture.
-Now let's look at the upper floor of a zigzag staircase.
+So, in this case, we represent this condition with a double rupture line.
+Now let's examine the upper floor of a zigzag staircase.
 This would represent a tower of stairs.

-Again, when I look down, I know that I am standing at this level and the stairs go down, turn in the fill and go down again.
-Notice that there are no lines of rupture because there are no stairs that are covered by other stairs and no stairs that are cut by our section cut of the floor plan.
-This person is standing where we saw our text below, so we can see that we go down the stairs to the fill, we go down the stairs again, and we are in the fill of the floor below.
+Again, when I look down, I know I am standing at this level, and the stairs go down, turn into the fill, and go down again.
+Notice that there are no rupture lines because there are no stairs that are covered by other stairs and no stairs that are cut by our section cut of the floor plan.
+This person is standing where we saw the text below, so we can see that we go down the stairs to the fill, go down again, and enter the fill of the floor below.

 We can see that the fill of the floor below is covered by the fill of the floor above.
-This becomes more difficult to understand when we are on an intermediate floor.
-When we have some stairs that go up and some stairs that go down.
+This becomes more difficult to interpret when we are on an intermediate floor.

-We see here that we have an arrow down as in our upper floor and an arrow up, so we know that we are standing at this level and we have stairs that go up and down from the same fill.
-In this case, the stairs above end in a line of rupture, which means that they are cut in section.
-And the stairs below end in the line of rupture because they are covered by these stairs above.
+Here, we see an arrow down as in our upper floor and an arrow up, indicating that we are standing at this level, with stairs going up and down from the same fill.
+In this case, the stairs above end in a rupture line, indicating that they are cut in section.
+And the stairs below end in the rupture line because they are covered by these stairs above.

-So, like in our straight stairs, we have a double line of rupture.
-We are only showing a person here, but this person could go up the stairs here or down the stairs here.
+Just like in our straight stairs, we have a double rupture line.
+We are only showing one person here, but this person could go up the stairs here or down the stairs here.
 You can see where it is cut.

-This will be the line of rupture for the upper floor.
+This will be the rupture line for the upper floor.
 You can also see the steps going down and how they go under the stairs above.
-So, again, we would have our lines of rupture here because these stairs are going up and here the stairs go down around the fill and continue to go down.
+Again, we would have our rupture lines here because these stairs are going up, and here, the stairs go down around the fill and continue down.

-In our plant view, the stairs are running under the stairs that go up.
-At the bottom of our stair tower, we only have an arrow up.
-However, we know that this staircase will turn on the platform and continue up.
+In our plan view, the stairs run under the stairs that go up.
+At the bottom of our stair tower, we only have an upward arrow.
+However, we know that this staircase will turn on the platform and continue upward.

-Let's see that in 3D to have a better understanding of how that warehouse fits on the stairs.
-Here we see our standing person on the lower floor where we had the arrow up.
+Let's examine that in 3D to better understand how the storage space fits under the stairs.
+Here, we see our standing person on the lower floor where we had the arrow up.
 We can see the stairs going up to the fill and continuing up from there.

-We will have our separation line right here.
-You can also see the door behind this person.
+We will have our separation line here.
+You can also see the door behind this individual.
 That is the door to our storage space.

-Here you can see the storage room below the stairs.
-If we cut our stairs higher, let's say here, we would not have been able to see any of the storage space.
+Here, you can see the storage room beneath the stairs.
+If we cut our stairs higher, say here, we would not be able to see any of the storage space.
 Now, you can see the lower part of the door and the break line for the stairs.

-When this is adjusted to the plant view, it is very difficult to understand from this single drawing that it is a partial height space and that it is a full height space.
-So make sure you look at the other drawings in your set of drawings to get the full picture.
+When adjusted to the floor plan, it is challenging to understand from this single drawing whether it is a partial-height or full-height space.
+Be sure to consult other drawings in your set for the complete picture.

 Al Whitley